 |National Council Dues||$66.00|

-Basically, this amounts to $10 per month – about the cost of one lunch at Subway.
+This amounts to about $10 per month – about the cost of one lunch at Subway.

 *Lower or no cost dues are available for families with financial challenges.

 The one-time costs involve purchasing the different parts of the blue Cub Scout field uniform, including some patches, and a $25 one-time National Council joining fee.
-Other things, such as handbooks, badges and awards are included in the pack dues.
+Other things, such as belt loops, badges and awards, are included in the pack dues.

 |Neckerchief & Slide||$15.98|

 Everything can be purchased at the Scout Shop on Wyman Park Drive, or any other Baltimore area Scout Shop.

 In addition to the standard uniform, our pack also requires that each scout have a patch vest (also known as a “Brag Vest”) to show off all of the patches they earn that can’t be affixed to the uniform.